Bulk Disable or Re-Enable Devices

 9. Click Disable.

 10. To confirm you want to disable these devices, click GO AHEAD.
-Your sheet updates to show the disable action.
+Your sheet updates to show the disabled action.

 11. Click Done to close the stepper.